-* Public Relations and Communication Management Theory: Provides an overview of key public relations and communication theories, and thus provide a conceptual introduction to the discipline of public relations and communication management
+* Public Relations and Communication Management Theory: Provides an overview of key public relations and communication theories, and thus provides a conceptual introduction to the discipline of public relations and communication management.

-* Public Relations Contexts: The study of public relations and communication management practice in a variety of organisational cultural and symbolic contexts; international and ethnic contexts; and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations.
+* Public Relations Contexts: The study of public relations and communication management practice in a variety of organisational, cultural and symbolic contexts; international and ethnic contexts; practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations.

 Plus two of the following optional modules:

-* PR and Digital Media: Explores the impact of internet and communication technologies on public relations and communication management
+* Public Relations and Digital Media: Explores the impact of internet and communication technologies on public relations and communication management.

 Qualifications equivalent to an upper second class undergraduate degree from a university or college recognised by the University of Stirling.
 Applications will also be considered from those with significant experience in public relations, but without the normal qualifications for entry (normally for the Diploma in the first instance).